nythrox/nestjs-showcase/README.md

 ## About Nest.js
 Nest provides an application architecture which allows developers and teams to create highly testable, scalable, loosely coupled, modular and easily maintainable applications.

-Nest.js makes use and encourages the use of well-known design patterns like Dependancy Injection, Object Oriented Programming, Functional Programming and Functional Reactive Programming
+Nest.js makes use and encourages the use of well-known design patterns like Dependency Injection, Object Oriented Programming, Functional Programming and Functional Reactive Programming

 Under the hood, Nest makes use of robust HTTP Server frameworks like  [Express](https://expressjs.com/)  (the default) and optionally can be configured to use  [Fastify](https://github.com/fastify/fastify)  as well!